Generic name: dicyclomine hydrochloride

 Dicyclomine Injection is for intramuscular administration only.
 Do not administer by any other route.
-Inadvertent administration may result in thrombosis or thrombophlebitis, and injection site such as pain, edema, skin color change and even reflex sympathetic dystrophy syndrome [see Adverse Reactions (6.2)].
+Inadvertent administration may result in thrombosis or thrombophlebitis, and injection site reactions such as pain, edema, skin color change and even reflex sympathetic dystrophy syndrome [see Adverse Reactions (6.2)].

 Use in Infants

 Inform parents and caregivers not to administer dicyclomine in infants less than 6 months of age [see Use in Specific Populations (8.4)].

 Use in Nursing Mothers